ClementPatin/OC-P9/README.md

 ### to Azure Function App
 For *Azure* deployment, a .py script is in  `Patin_Clement_2_scripts_052024`
-- Go in the scripts directory
+- Go to the scripts directory
 ```bash
 cd "Patin_Clement_2_scripts_052024"
 ```